zachary-gbc/pss/README.md

     - Wireless LAN
     - Update password (recommended but not required)
   - Interface Options
-    - Enable SSH (not required but recommended for remote access)
+    - Enable SSH (recommended for remote access but not required)
   - Reboot

 1. sudo apt-get update